 As the name suggests, Etsy payment is Etsy’s internal payment processing system available to sellers of 36 eligible countries (including Australia, US, UK, Canada, etc.).

-If you reside in one of these counties, you must use Etsy payments as your payment processing method.
+If you reside in one of these countries, you must use Etsy payments as your payment processing method.

 Your payment processing fee with Etsy Payments is around 3-4% + $0.25 per order plus an additional currency conversion fee if you are not selling in USD.